Aducj1910/IPLSimulator/README.md

 In the third, you can simulate the remainder of the IPL 2021 season that has been suspended for now.

 ### Bugs
-1. There are no no-balls or byes
+1. There are no no-balls or byes.
 2. Sometimes the chase is a little slower during the middle overs.

 # Planned Features
-1. Automatic squad selection
+1. Automatic squad selection.
-2. More dynamic run rate adjustment during chases
+2. More dynamic run rate adjustment during chases.
-3. Captaincy
+3. Captaincy.
-4. Custom tournaments
+4. Custom tournaments.
-5. Other leagues like BBL, PSL
+5. Other leagues like BBL, PSL.

 # Update - 2022
 I've started working on a newer version of this simulator from scratch that'll accomodate user-made players and possible eventual integration with other software.